 In fact, 70% of fitness enthusiasts would rather learn about a workout from someone else, like a gym buddy, than by themselves.
-Another research from Bodybuilding.com finds that 73% of people with new year resolutions give up within 6 months.
+Another research from Bodybuilding.com finds that 73% of people with new year’s resolutions give up within 6 months.

-The keys to having a successful workout and completing your fitness goals are motivating with someone else, entertaining yourself and enjoying what you do.
+The keys to having a successful workout and completing your fitness goals are motivating someone else, entertaining yourself, and enjoying what you do.
 If you make boring workouts, your fitness plans can quickly lose pace.
 So make your exercise fun and you’ll stick to it for a very long time.

-We have searched the internet and curated what we feel are the top 75 fitness blog resources available right now to inspire, help, train and guide during your training to improve your personal wellness.
+We have searched the internet and curated what we feel are the top 75 fitness blog resources available right now to inspire, help, train and guide you during your training to improve your personal wellness.
 They are written by people, for the people.

-Having some inspiration is often the best way to motivate yourself towards your fitness goals.
-Most of the top fitness influencers have a ‘rags to riches story when it comes to fitness, and can provide examples of pushing personal boundaries and achieving what no one thought possible.
+Having some inspiration is often the best way to motivate yourself toward your fitness goals.
+Most of the top fitness influencers have a ‘rags to riches’ story when it comes to fitness, and can provide examples of pushing personal boundaries and achieving what no one thought possible.
 Even if you are working out alone or at home, these influencers can give you that social boost you may need to push on with your exercise routine.